 - Portland Tenants United

 - Portland Day and Night Shelter List

 What to do if you see a houseless person who’s in an emergency situation:

-3. if the person is WILLING to go to a shelter / warming station, but is NOT willing to go with a police officer, call 211 and tell them that the person IS willing to go, but by cab.
+- If they are willing to go into a shelter or warming station, call 211 and tell them that the person is willing to go, but by cab.
 211 will then call a cab to pick the person up.

-5. Be aware that many people don’t want to go because they rightly fear that they will not be able to bring their possessions with them.
+- Be aware that many people don’t want to go because they rightly fear that they will not be able to bring their possessions with them.
 To not have their possessions when they go back to the street is a terrible risk.
-In that case, I think they are better off if people can bring sheltering things TO them—extra tarps, sleeping bags, jackets, hats, blankets, etc.
+In that case, I think they are better off if people can bring sheltering things to them—extra tarps, sleeping bags, jackets, hats, blankets, etc.